eaba/Hostel/README.md

 # Solution
 Various types of IoT sensors will be installed as follows: Sonic Sensor for Water and Septic Tank, Dirt and Smell detection for Toilets, Bathrooms and Kitchens and Noise detection Sensor installed at strategic locations!

-Hostel will help this Owner monitor readings coming from the sensors and automated rent expiration notification.
+Hostel will help this Owner monitor readings coming from the sensors and automate rent expiration notification.
+Birthday notification will be a bonus tool to add

 # Tool-Set
 <b>Akka.NET<br/>